zigtools/release-worker/README.md

 > [!IMPORTANT]
 > This request is only intended to be used by ZLS's GitHub CI.

-The body is a `multipart/form-data` with the following key value pairs:
+The body is a JSON object with the following fields:

-- `zls-version`: The ZLS version which must be a semantic version
+- `zlsVersion`: The ZLS version which must be a semantic version
-- `zig-version`: The Zig version which must be a semantic version
+- `zigVersion`: The Zig version which must be a semantic version
-- `minimum-build-zig-version`: The minimum Zig version that is required to compile and test ZLS
+- `minimumBuildZigVersion`: The minimum Zig version that is required to compile and test ZLS
-- `minimum-runtime-zig-version`: The minimum Zig version that is required to run ZLS
+- `minimumRuntimeZigVersion`: The minimum Zig version that is required to run ZLS
 - `compatibility`: Describes how compatible the Zig and ZLS version are (valid values: `"none"`, `"only-runtime"`, `"full"`)
+- `artifacts`: A `Map<string, { shasum: string; size: number }>`. `shasum` is the sha256 has of the file and `size` is the size of the file in bytes.

-All other fields are interpreted as release artifacts.
-The key must have the following format:
+The key of `artifacts` is the file name of a release artifact with the following format:

 `zls-${OS}-${ARCH}-${ZLS_VERSION}.(tar.xz|tar.gz|zip)` (Example: `zls-linux-x86_64-0.1.0.tar.xz`)

 Artifacts that target windows must be `.zip` files.
 All other non windows targets must include `.tar.xz` **and** `.tar.gz`.

-Release artifacts can also be signed with [minisign](https://jedisct1.github.io/minisign/) by publishing an additional `.minisig` file for every artifact.
-(Example: `zls-linux-x86_64-0.1.0.tar.xz.minisig`)

 ## Development